ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 end
 {% endhighlight %}

 > The `on_stop_indexing` is explicitly required for your production environment when the index may change during the reindexing.
-However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass a `:stop_indexing => false` option to the method.
+However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass a `:on_stop_indexing => false` option to the method or set `Flex::Configuration.on_stop_indexing = false`.
 You may also want to set a different `Flex::Configuration.on_stop_indexing` for different environments.

 ### `on_each_change`

-During the reindexing, your live app may change some document in the old index/indices.
-The changes are tracked in a redis list and will be indexed at the end of the reindexing.
-If you configure an `on_each_change` block within the reindex method it will receive (also) the changes done during the reindexing, so giving you the chance to update the new index/indices consistently with the change.

-The tracking is done inside the Flex API methods defined for store and delete (i.e. `store`, `put_store`, `post_store`, `delete` and `remove`).

-If your indices may get modified by some custom method, by other applications or by some elasticsearch river (none of which uses the above methods), the changes during the reindexing will not be tracked, hence will not be mirrored to the new index/indices.
-In that case, you must explicitly keep track of the changes by using the `track_change` or the `track_external_change` methods.
-Pease, take a look at the code and if you need some assistance, send me an email.

 The `on_each_change` block will receive the action (`'index'` or `'delete'`) as the first argument, and the hash document pulled from elasticsearch.
 It is expected to optionally change the passed document and return one of the following: